The 15 Best Types of Roof Vents to Consider for Your Home

 2. What Type of Climate Do You Live In?

 Your area’s climate can make all the difference between durable vents that extend your roof’s lifespan and insufficient products resulting in high replacement costs.
-For example, if you live where snow storms are common, consider turbine vents since they can protrude above accumulated snow.
+For example, if you live where snowstorms are common, consider turbine vents since they can protrude above accumulated snow.

 If you live in a high-humidity area, your safest bet would be a soffit vent.
 These vents help reduce humidity levels in regions with high moisture concentrations.